-The proposed MT method.
+The proposed morphological tessellation method.
 Grey polygons represent building footprints, while red lines show the edges of tessellation at each step.
 3a) Building shapes within the boundary of the study area (blue); 3b) inward offset from building footprint polygon; 3c) discretisation of boundaries of polygons into points; 3d) generation of VCs around points: at this stage, the edges of cells (red) tend to infinity; 3e) dissolution of Voronoi cells based on original building ID; 3f) clip of preliminary tessellation by study area.

 Three of the five steps listed above, namely inward offset distance (step 1), discretisation interval (step 2) and clipping method (step 5), require setting parameters that can have a significant effect on the resulting tessellation.
 As such, these need to be evaluated in greater detail.
 More specifically, in the case of inward offset distance (step 1), the selection of too large values may cause the collapse of narrow parts of building shapes and loss of detail, while too small ones may generate unwanted “saw-like” geometries between adjacent buildings.
 Similarly, a large discretisation interval (step 2) may produce the same “saw-like” geometry issue, whilst the opposite would increase exponentially computational demand (figure ).
 Additionally, since the two parameters are interlinked, their individual effect on the shape of each cell is not independent: as such, their combined effect needs to be balanced to generate geometries with insignificant shape deviation and minimum computational burden.
 Finally, the adoption of a clipping method for the tessellation (step 5) also requires considerations in order to appropriately limit the focus of the analysis to the urbanised footprint and exclude large open un-built spaces while limiting potential MAUP effects [@openshaw1984].
 Due to the importance of correctly setting these parameters, section 6.3.1.1. will discuss the adopted method for the determination of inward offset distance (step 1), discretisation interval (step 2) and method.